shift-org/shift-docs/README.md

   * This will show the persistent volumes that docker knows about.
 The shift project volumes are prefixed with `shift_`
   * The "shift_" docker namespace comes from the shift file: `export COMPOSE_PROJECT_NAME="shift"`

+# Local development with Node.js

+You can also do local development with node.
+These steps will setup a local node server that acts as both frontend and backend. ( In this mode, [Sqlite](https://www.sqlite.org/index.html) is used instead of MySQL. )

+First, install [git](https://github.com/git-guides/install-git) and [node](https://nodejs.org/en/download) (currently Node.js v20.11.1).
+Then, open a command prompt or terminal window, change to some useful directory for development, and do the following:

+1. `git clone -b tooling https://github.com/ionous/shift-docs`
+1. `cd shift-docs`
+1. `npm install`
+1. optionally, create some placeholder events with: `npm run -w app make-fake-events`
+1. `npm run dev`
+1. browse to http://localhost:3080 and you should see the site running locally.

+When you new create events, the link for activating those events will be written to the terminal.

 ## Node tests

-If you are writing javascript code in the node backend, you will have to install the required node packages:
+If you are writing javascript code in the node backend, you can test everything is working as expected using `npm test`.
-In your local `shift-docs/app` sub-directory, run `npm install`.

-You can test everything is working as expected using `npm test`.

-Currently, the docker image has to be rebuilt after changing any javascript. ( ex. `./shift rebuild node` )